-These reservoirs are located in Delta County about 25 miles north of the Town of Cedaredge.
+The District is located on the Grand Mesa in western Colorado.
+The District's boundary is approximately 500 square miles containing roughly 100 reservoirs.
 Peak Reservoir is a 30 AF reservoir that was built between 1903 and 1905.
 The dam was 12 feet tall and 200 feet long and was never permitted with the State.
 By 1950 the dam fell into disrepair and was abandoned.
 The District acquired the reservoir in 2001.